A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Preliminaries

 Assumption 1-1) controls the bias caused by the Markovian noise in the observations by assuming the uniform ergodicity of the Markov chain generated by $\pi_{\boldsymbol{\theta}}$, which is a standard requirement in the literature, see e.g., \cite{DQlearning}, \cite{linnerAC} and \cite{SCAOPO}.
 Assumption 1-2) considers a general scenario in which the state and action spaces can be continuous.
-Assumption 1-3) indicates that the Lipschitz continuity of $\left\{ J_{i}\left(\boldsymbol{\theta}\right)\right\} _{i=0,\ldots I}$ over parameters $\boldsymbol{\theta}$, which is usually assumed in the rigorous convergence analysis of RL algorithms \cite{boundedJ1,boundedJ2}.
+Assumption 1-3) holds based on the condition that the gradient of DNNs with respect to parameters are bounded and satisfy Lipschitz continuity.
+Remark this condition can be satisfied by a large category of DNNs with Lipschitz-smooth activation functions and over-parameterized DNNs using the rectified linear unit (ReLU) function \cite{Allen2019b}.
 Assumption 1-4) is trivial in CRL problems.
-Assumption 1-5) indicates that the gradient of the policy DNN is always finite, which can be easily satisfied as long as the input and the width $m_{\boldsymbol{\mu}},m_{\boldsymbol{\sigma}}$ are bounded according to \cite{Cao2019b}.
+Assumption 1-5) can be easily satisfied as long as there is no gradient explosion during the training process.
+Some techniques such as proper initialization and gradient clipping can help avoid gradient explosion \cite{gradient0clipping,gradient1clipping,initialization}.